A tradition of expedition

 Our university’s namesake was an American entrepreneur, abolitionist, and philanthropist.
 His gift of $7 million helped bring his vision of a research-driven university—modeled after Germany’s Heidelberg University—into practice for the first time in the United States.
 Previously adopted accounts portray Johns Hopkins as an early abolitionist, however the university is amidst an investigation of the life and legacy Johns Hopkins.
 Learn more.

 Still today, Hopkins continues to lead the nation in research funding, and the academic culture stays true to its basis in the liberal arts.

-What's up with the s at the end of Johns?
+What's up with the "s" at the end of Johns?
 Johns is the surname of our founder’s great-grandmother.

 In the news